What parents must know about the Momo suicide challenge

 But what if my children are already playing the Momo Challenge?

-The Ministry of Education (MOE), Singapore, issued an advisory on the trend of suicide games via its online publication Schoolbag.
+The Ministry of Education (MOE), Singapore, issued an advisory on the trend of suicide games, such as the Momo challenge, via its online publication Schoolbag.

 Here’s a breakdown of the safety tips they gave: